-COVID-19 robbed me of a cherished annual holiday.
+COVID-19 robbed me of a beloved annual holiday.
 Here’s how I took it back

 It’s probably not the response Joe Strummer and company intended, nor the one this song has historically extracted.
 The pronounced sudden chill, though, filled not only this particular room, which contained me and my wife, Gabi, but also two other faraway rooms and a backyard, each connected by the now-ubiquitous Zoom interface.
 All eight of us deflated a little upon hearing the Clash song that inspired the name of our made-up holiday, as its garbled melody underlined how far away we were from each other—and how far away we were from normal life.

-“This honestly makes me so sad,” Zoe said from one of the little squares on my laptop screen.
+“This honestly makes me so sad,” Zoë said from one of the little squares on my laptop screen.

 “Me too,” Gabi said, from the couch cushion right next to mine.